Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Your credit score can affect your ability to find affordable car insurance, similar to how it influences the process of taking out a loan.
+Your credit score can affect your ability to find cheap car insurance, similar to how it influences the process of taking out a loan.
 In most states, insurers use a proprietary credit-based insurance score when determining your eligibility for coverage and calculating what you’ll pay for an insurance policy.[1]

 Studies show that — in addition to demonstrating how well you manage your money — credit-based insurance scores can serve as an indicator to an insurer of how likely you are to file a claim.[2]
 Drivers with bad credit scores typically pay higher rates than people with good or excellent credit.